 “Original information” is information that is not already known to the SEC.
-Thus, if another whistleblower files your information with the SEC first, you will not be eligible for an award based on the same information (unless, of course, you were the original source of the information that the other person submitted).
+Thus, if another whistleblower files information about a violation with the SEC before you submit that information, you will not be eligible for an award based on the same information (unless you were the original source of the information that the other person submitted).

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award:

 - See our column in Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective.

 - See our column in Going Concern: Sarbanes-Oxley 15 Years Later: Accountants Need to Speak Up Now More Than Ever.

 - See our post in Accounting Today: Whistleblower Protections and Incentives for Auditors and Accountants.

 - See our article providing Tips for SEC Whistleblowers

 - See our post in The Compliance and Ethics Blog: Shkreli Trial Reveals the Challenges Faced by Compliance Whistleblowers.

 Tips to Successfully Navigate the Process to Qualify for SEC Whistleblower Award